What is a good leader? Qualities of a good leader: everything that makes a boss irreplaceable

 • Punctual;

-• Know how to deal with your fears
+• Be able to cope with your fears;

 • Don't be afraid to take risks;